+Transit DelaysThe time difference between the instant at which the first bit of a Protocol Data Unit and may carry voice signaling (MF, R2, etc.).

-Trunk An analog or digital connection from a circuit switch that carries user media content and may carry voice signaling ( $M_F$ , $R_2$ , etc.).
-Tunnel Mode An IPsec (ESP or AH) mode that is applied to an IP tunnel, where an outer IP packet header (of an intermediate destination) is added on top of the original, inner IP header.
+(PDU) crosses one designated boundary, and the instant at which the last bit of the header (of an intermediate destination) is added on top of the original, inner IP header.
 In this case, the ESP or AH transform treats the inner IP header as if it were part of the packet payload.
 When the packet reaches the intermediate destination, the tunnel terminates and both the outer IP packet header and the IPsec ESP or AH transform are taken out.
-Upstream The direction from the subscriber location toward the headend.
-X.509 certificate A public key certificate specification developed as part of the ITU-T X.500 standards directory.